omnivector-solutions/osd-documentation/operations/accounting-profiling.rst

    $ juju config slurmctld acct-gather-frequency="task=30"

-In this scenario, ``slurmctld`` will setup everything needed to collect and save the metrics, which include creating a database in InfluxDB.
-The name of the database is the name of the cluster, as set in ``slurmctld``'s configuration ``cluster-name``.
+In this scenario, ``slurmctld`` will setup everything needed to collect and save the metrics.
+This includes creating an user and a database in InfluxDB.
+The username is ``slurm`` and the password is generated at random, while name of the database is the name of the cluster, as set in ``slurmctld``'s configuration ``cluster-name``.

 Data saved
 ----------

-Slurm collects profiling metrics at a frequency specified in ``slurmctld`` configuration option ``acct-gather-frequency``.
+Slurm collects profiling metrics at a frequency specified in the ``slurmctld`` configuration option ``acct-gather-frequency``.
 The following field keys are saved for the tasks: